Stephens Observatory

 The Stephens observatory, located on the roof of Carnegie, houses a 12-inch Newtonian reflecting telescope, built by Roscoe G. Stephens of Kennebunk, Maine.
 Stephens gifted the telescope to the college in 1929.

-Stephen’s spent two years grinding the primary mirror by hand.
+Stephens spent two years grinding the primary mirror by hand.
 The telescope has an excellent optical quality.
 The original placement of the telescope was in a small building where Page Hall now stands.
 After an addition was built onto Carnegie Science Hall, the telescope and a new dome were placed on the roof in order to view the skies without obstruction.
 The observatory dome is electrically driven, and the telescope has a tracking system designed and built by a senior thesis student.

 There are also several portable telescopes available for student use, including an eight-inch Celestron, a six-inch Meade starfinder, and a Coronado Solarmax II 60.
 In addition, the astronomy lab provides eight three-inch reflecting scopes with accessory photometers.
-For more information about the telescopes, please contact Nicole Hastings (nhasting@bates.edu).
+For more information about the telescopes, please contact Cole Hastings (nhasting@bates.edu).